WidakdoAP/WidakdoAP/README.md

 ```

 Welcome to my humble abode.

-I'm interested in coding and trying to do better everyday.
+I'm still learning and trying to do better everyday.

 ---

 ## About

-- Currently learning **Web Development & Cybersecurity**
+- Currently learning **Web Development & Cybersecurity**;
-- Interested in **Pentesting, Open Source, and Software Development**
+- Interested in **Pentesting, Open Source, and Software Development**;
+- Lifelong learner;

 ---